fl9mdasif/docs-for-developments/2. Mongoose Master/mongoose-project-setup.md

 }
 ```

-5. The best solution here is to use the eslint-config-prettier plugin to disable all ESLint rules that are irrelevant to code formatting, as Prettier is already good at it:
+5. The best solution here is to use the eslint-config-prettier plugin to disable all ESLint rules that are irrelevant to code formatting, as Prettier is already good at it: install

 ```bash
 npm install --save-dev eslint-config-prettier